 “Patients do very well on the implant,” Segal says.
 “It takes relapse off the table for six months, so it’s not a constant daily struggle anymore.”

-Bonnie Segal, Vice President and Co-founder of Segal Institute for Clinical Trials, discusses our work in the area of community outreach.
+Bonnie Segal, Vice President and Co-founder of Segal Trials for Clinical Trials, discusses our work in the area of community outreach.
 With our dedicated team surrounding her, she pursues her vision of research education, collaboration and advocacy.
 Listen in as she explains the challenges and triumphs in this important endeavor.

 Braeburn Pharmaceuticals Announces Commercialization Plans for Probuphine® (buprenorphine) Implant, Six-Month Treatment for Opioid Dependence